AaronPowderly/fpga-AP/fpga-vga-verilog-main/index.md

 ## **My VGA Design Edit**
 My chosen idea was pixel art of the Superman logo.
 At first the idea was complex to me but i decided i wanted challenge myself, the idea was more complex then I first thought.
 I used online reference match the appropriate colours to match the Superman logo.
 ### **Code Adaptation**
 I first began by changing the code to get an idea of how I could start.
 I slightly changed the code of the orignal colour stripes just changing one of the colours.
 I then moved on to focusing on how i wnated my image to look, I changed the background by default to blue to match the Superman logo then created where I wanted put the red of the Superman logo.
-I then began reasearch and understanding of how I
+I then began reasearch and understanding of how I to write the code for creating pixel art of the Superman logo.
+I struggled to get my head wrapped around the idea of columns and rows, and how to manipulate them.
+My first idea was to try brute force it, but after a week of struggling to get much results, I had help from another student which helped me understand. c
 ### **Simulation**
 Show how you simulated your own design.
 Are there any things to note?
 Demonstrate your understanding.
 Add a screenshot.
 Guideline: 1-2 short paragraphs.
 ### **Synthesis**